 Ultimately, biting is a behavior that most kittens will grow out of, but cats can be stubborn.
 It’s up to the pet parent to take a firm, consistent approach to shaping their behavior to ensure that their kitten grows up to be a loving, non-biting adult cat.

 Have you ever had to train a kitten not to bite?
-What advice would you give?
+What advice would you give to other pet parents?
 Let us know in the comments below!